Pandemic pollution dip benefits asthma sufferers

 “It’s a story about transportation in large part,” says Dr. Vivek Shandas, an environmental scientist at PSU who is leading the research.

-When the shelter-at-home order went onto effect last March, Shandas tracked a dramatic reduction in nitrogen dioxide.
+When the shelter-at-home order went into effect last March, Shandas tracked a dramatic reduction in nitrogen dioxide.

 Since that time, levels of nitrogen dioxide have crept back up, but they’re still way below what they were this time last year.